Text Size

 Covenant Significance

 Mark 1 announces the arrival of the promised new covenant age through Jesus Christ.
-John's baptism of repentance prepares a people, but John points beyond Himself to the stronger One who will baptize with the Holy Spirit.
+John's baptism of repentance prepares a people, but John points beyond himself to the stronger One who will baptize with the Holy Spirit.
 Jesus' proclamation that the time is fulfilled and the kingdom has come near signals decisive redemptive movement.
-His cleansing of the leper also shows that the holiness anticipated in the law finds its restoring power in Him.
+His cleansing of the leper also shows that the holiness anticipated in the law finds its restoring power in him.

 Gospel Clarity

 Mark 1 presents the gospel as the arrival of Jesus Christ, the Son of God, in fulfillment of God's promise.
 The good news is proclaimed by Jesus as the nearness of God's kingdom and received through repentance and faith.
-The chapter anticipates the full gospel by revealing the identity, authority, holiness, compassion, and mission of the One who will ultimately accomplish redemption through His death and resurrection.
+The chapter anticipates the full gospel by revealing the identity, authority, holiness, compassion, and mission of the One who will ultimately accomplish redemption through his death and resurrection.

 Formation Aim